tlienart/Franklin.jl/docs/code/index.md

 ### Evaluating code

-When presenting code in a post, it's often convenient to have a way to check the code works and the output shown corresponds to the code.
+When presenting code in a post, it's often convenient to have a way to check that the code works and that the output shown corresponds to the code.
-In Franklin there are two approaches that help you for this:
+In Franklin, there are two approaches that help you with it:

 @@tlist
 1. For Julia code, a **live-evaluation** of code blocks is supported,